alan-turing-institute/KnowledgeFlows/report/report.md

 algorithm called ‘Force Atlas’ in Gephi. \label{Network20092018_conn}][Network20092018_conn]

+Figure \ref{MarkovTimeconnection} shows  the number of communities, the stability function and the variance in information obtained when running the Markov Stability algorithm on the **connections** network for the 2009-2018 period for different time resolution parameters.
+The information variation figure shows that there are several Markov times where there are local minimum, where are relative stable partition is found (eg. times 7, 15, 20, highlighted with yellow lines in the figure).

+[MarkovTimeconnection]: figures/MarkovTimeFigureFlows2009_2008_conns.jpg
+![A graph showing the number of communities and the variation of information of the node partition generated by the Markov Stability Algorithm at different Markov times, times which local minimum in the information variation are highlighted with yellow lines. \label{MarkovTimeconnection}][MarkovTimeconnection]

-According to the methodology of O’Clery et al. the different node partitions obtained at different markov time resolutions are used to understand the nested structure of the UK labour market, this is shown in Figure \ref{CommunityEvolution} for markov times 1, 4, 15 and 20.
+According to the methodology of O’Clery et al. the different node partitions obtained at different markov time resolutions are used to understand the nested structure of the UK labour market, this is shown in Figure \ref{CommunityEvolution} for markov times 1, 7, 15 and 20.
 This evolution shows how first, most clusters contain very similar industries and is generally compatible with their SIC 2007 classification.
 In the next step, the government and services industries join together into a larger group and finance, law, technology and other business activities are now part of another group, whilst in the other